Spring Talk Series 2021 | Psychology bite sized for you

 Did you sometimes think it would be good to know a bit more about human behaviour?
 Would it be helpful to learn from experts in the field about how conspiracy theories work, what you can take from brain science findings, what anxiety in children looks like, or how you can reduce gender discrimination in the work place?

 The Spring Talk Series brings psychology bite-sized to you, with up-to-date information about psychological phenomena that matter in your professional (and personal) life.

-Join for one or more of these hour-long webinars to learn more about the psychology of humans and to ask questions you might have.
+Watch the recordings to learn more about the psychology of humans and to ask questions you might have.